-DOCUMENTATION GUIDELINES - Guidelines for application documentation will be developed by the Collegewide Continuing Contract Committee with input from the Academic Leadership Council.
+DOCUMENTATION GUIDELINES - Guidelines for application documentation will be developed by the Collegewide Continuing Contract Committee with input from the Executive Chairs of the Schools.
 The guidelines will be reviewed annually and distributed to annual contract faculty at the end of the spring term.
 The documentation will be to provide evidence of the major criteria as measured by performance of the essential and specific responsibilities in the assigned faculty position during the preceding two (2) years.